 Agribusiness, Land & Minerals includes Business Management, Crops and Equipment, and Livestock departments.

 Crops and Equipment manages the direct production of field and edible crops for use within the agency.
 Field crops include grain and hay, which are processed to feed livestock.
-Cotton is transferred to TCI textile mills to make offender clothing and bedding.
+Cotton is transferred to TCI textile mills to make inmate clothing and bedding.
 Edible crops are produced and sent to agency food service departments to be prepared for meals or sent to the agency canning plant for processing.
 Crops and Equipment also includes support services such as farm shops, harvesting operations, plant maintenance operations and pest control.

 Livestock manages the commercial cow herds and stocker operations, broodmare and horse development operations, laying hen operations, farrow-to-finish swine operations, feed production facilities and meat packing plants.
 These operations provide beef, pork, and eggs to agency food service departments to be prepared and served.
-The Livestock department also provides unit correctional staff with horses, which are utilized to oversee outside offender work squads and canine tracking programs.
+The Livestock department also provides unit correctional staff with horses, which are utilized to oversee outside inmate work squads and canine tracking programs.

 The Business Office provides division budget oversight, purchasing approvals and specifications, credit card monitoring, accounts receivable collections and general accounting.